 Wrangler jean’s unique selling proposition delivers comfort and style at affordable rates.
 That is their promise to their audience, and they have to provide.

 Now let’s look at their segment and target audience.
-Their market segment is casual wear, their target group Men and women from the urban upper-middle class.
-At the same time, their brand positioning is: tough and rugged, lasting quality.
+Their market segment is casual wear, and their target group is Men and women from the urban upper-middle class.
+At the same time, their brand positioning is tough and rugged, lasting quality.

 Take your time to visit their website – www.wrangler.com and see what visuals they are trying to use to capture that specific kind of target audience.
 Pay attention to the style of the photos, the age of the model the culture of the model.
 Is it for older people with a family and a more traditional type?
 Or is it for young people looking for a stylish and trendy product?